shanelnumber5/341-web-design/_docs/topic-12/02-rwd/page-06.md

 ## Media Query

 Media query is a CSS technique introduced in CSS3.
 It uses the @media rule to include a block of CSS properties only if a certain condition is true.

-For example
+This is most often used to check the width of a browser window on a device and change the CSS styling accordingly.
+For example:

 ```css
 @media only screen and (max-width: 600px) {